port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/other/backstage.md

 ## Setup

+### Create a Backstage Token

 Port will authenticate to Backstage via [static tokens](https://backstage.io/docs/auth/service-to-service-auth/#static-tokens).
-Configure one token for Port using the following Backstage configuration:
+Configure a token for Port using the following Backstage configuration:

 ```yaml showLineNumbers
 backend: